 The first biosphere reserve of the world was established in 1979.
-As of January 2021, there are 714 Biosphere reserves across 129 countries in the world which also include 21 transboundary sites.
+According to UNESCO, as of July 2021, there are 714 Biosphere reserves across 129 countries in the world which also include 21 transboundary sites.

 The List of Biosphere Reserves in India and questions based on the same are important for candidates preparing for the IAS Exam.
 Aspirants looking forward to applying for UPSC CSE can visit the linked article.

 |Kickstart your Civil Services Exam preparation now with the UPSC Previous Year Question Papers!
 Also, refer to the links below and ace the examination:|

 This article will talk about the 11 biosphere reserves of India that are now considered as UNESCO Protected Biosphere Reserve.
 Also, the list of 18 Biosphere Reserves in India has been given further below in the article.

 Distribution of the Biosphere Reserves across the World are as follows:

 - 85 sites in 31 countries in Africa

 - 33 sites in 12 countries in the Arab States

 - 157 sites in 24 countries in Asia and the Pacific